LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Adding survey interactions

 In the dialog that's of type "Survey," define the survey.
-This is the only dialog in which you can add survey interactions.
 There are three types of survey interactions:

 * First Call Resolution (FCR)
 * Customer Satisfaction (CSAT)